-The Head of Children's Services is the Chief Social Work Officer in terms of the Social Work (Scotland) Act 1968 and is required to carry out the specified duties associated with the statutory role by ensuring the provision of effective advice to Members and Officers in relation to the provision of social work services.
+Following the departure of the Chief Social Work Officer in May 2025, the Criminal Justice Service Manager is the Comhairle's interim Chief Social Work Officer in terms of the Social Work (Scotland) Act 1968; he is required to carry out the specified duties associated with the statutory role by ensuring the provision of effective advice to Members and Officers in relation to the provision of social work services.

-The Director for Education, Skills and Children's Services is the Chief Education Officer in terms of the Education (Scotland) Act 2016 and is required to advise the Comhairle on the carrying out of its functions in this area.
+The Chief Officer for Education and Children's Services is the Chief Education Officer in terms of the Education (Scotland) Act 1980 (as amended) and is required to advise the Comhairle on the carrying out of its functions in this area.

-The Comhairle will shortly appoint a Chief Planning Officer in terms of the newly-implemented provisions of the Planning (Scotland) Act 2018.
+The Comhairle has appointed a Chief Planning Officer in terms of the newly-implemented provisions of the Planning (Scotland) Act 2018.